-Mpact Recycling is South Africa's leading paper and now plastics recycler.
-The recycling division is part of Mpact Limited, one of the leading paper and plastic packaging businesses in southern Africa.
-Annually we recycled some 600,000 tonnes of paper, or the equivalent of 720 filled Olympic swimming pools.
-All this paper is used in the manufacture of recycle-based paper and packaging, which reduces the reliance on virgin fibre.
+Mpact Recycling is one of South Africa's leading paper and plastics recycler.
+The recycling division is part of Mpact, one of the leading paper and plastic packaging businesses in southern Africa.
+Annually we recycled some 600,000 tonnes of paper.
+This paper is used in the manufacture of recycle-based paper and packaging, which reduces the reliance on virgin fibre.

 What is Recycling?

 Recycling is the process of reusing discarded materials which can be made into new products.
 Newspapers can be made into egg boxes.
 Old cardboard boxes can remade into new ones.
 White office paper can be made into toilet paper.
-By recycling, we prevent valuable raw material going to landfill, and ensure that it goes back to a paper mill in a good quality state.
+By recycling, we prevent valuable raw material going to landfill, and ensure that it goes back to air paper mills or Mpact Polymers for processing into new packaging.

 Paper is a renewable and recyclable product, which has a positive impact on climate change.
 Paper stores carbon, sequestered by trees.
 Recycling it reduces greenhouse gas emissions by keeping carbon locked up in the paper for longer and extends the life of landfills.